ttkorhonen/myDocument/ChannelAccessSecurityRequirements.rst

 requirements for securing the APS Control System from unauthorized access.

-| A thorough Access Control System must accommodate the following
-  observations:The Advanced Photon Source Control System is based on EPICS, the Experimental Phys
-| ics and Industrial Control System co-developed by Los Alamos National
-  Lab and Argonne
-| National Lab.
-The basic architecture of EPICS allows for intelligent
-  VME-based comput
-| ers (referred to as Input/Output Controllers or IOCs) to be placed
-  throughout the facility
-| close to the APS equipment to be monitored and controlled.
-These IOCs
-  are all intercon
-| nected to each other and to Unix-based workstations to allow
-  physicists, engineers and
-| technicians to monitor the operation of APS and to make changes to
-  operating parameters
-| from workstations in the control rooms or even their offices.
-The
-  interconnection of IOCs
-| and workstations is accomplished by widely accepted standards, namely
-  ethernet and
-| TCP/IP.

-| Extreme flexibility is provided by this "standards-based"
-  interconnection mechanism, al
+A thorough Access Control System must accommodate the following observations:The Advanced Photon Source Control System is based on EPICS, the Experimental Phys ics and Industrial Control System co-developed by Los Alamos National Lab and Argonne National Lab.
+The basic architecture of EPICS allows for intelligent VME-based computers (referred to as Input/Output Controllers or IOCs) to be placed throughout the facility close to the APS equipment to be monitored and controlled.
+These IOCs are all interconnected to each other and to Unix-based workstations to allow physicists, engineers and technicians to monitor the operation of APS and to make changes to operating parameters from workstations in the control rooms or even their offices.
+The interconnection of IOCs and workstations is accomplished by widely accepted standards, namely ethernet and TCP/IP.

-| lowing users from all over the world to have access to APS data.
+Extreme flexibility is provided by this "standards-based" interconnection mechanism, allowing users from all over the world to have access to APS data.
-  However, significant se
-| curity issues arise when it is realized that access to APS data also
-  implies (currently) access
-| to APS parameters that can effect the operation of the machine.
-This
+However, significant security issues arise when it is realized that access to APS data also implies (currently) access to APS parameters that can effect the operation of the machine.
+This document discusses those security issues and then presents specific requirements for securing the APS Control System from unauthorized access.
-  document discusses
-| those security issues and then presents specific requirements for
-  securing the APS Control
-| System from unauthorized access.

 -  Certain individuals may be authorized to control some parameters but not others (e.g. a LINAC technician should not be permitted to adjust